ninest/NSR/src/content/articles/faq.md

 Unfortunately, no one really knows.
 If you really want to ask, search for the "Enlistment" thread on the NS Subreddit.
 Do not create a new post, just look for the pinned post with the flair "Enlistment".

 ## Where can I see the packing guide?
 You should receive the packing list from the MINDEF.
-Also check out the [BMT page](/basic-military-training), or as a question on [Reddit](https://www.reddit.com/r/NationalServiceSG) if you have any doubts.
+Also check out the [BMT page](/basic-military-training), or ask a question on [Reddit](https://www.reddit.com/r/NationalServiceSG) if you have any doubts.

 ## I have this condition.
 Will I get a down PES?
 Unfortunately, no one but an MO can give you a definite answer.
 All you can do is bring a specialist letter from an outside doctor.
 If you are in pain and want to down PES, tell your specialist.